 Guyana’s rainforest is home to a wide variety of rare and exotic species.
-Back in March we took a brief look at four of the area’s animal inhabitants, that you could encounter on a jungle survival adventure.
+Back in March we took a brief look at four of the area’s animal inhabitants that you might expect to encounter on a jungle survival adventure.
 In addition to jaguars and brightly coloured frogs, however, a whole host of fish, amphibians and reptiles are hidden by the country’s many waters.

 It goes without saying that the majority of these creatures aren’t ones you’d find in your local village stream, or even in the largest of Europe’s rivers, for that matter.
 Here, we examine Guyana’s river species, and include some useful pointers for anyone who might encounter them.